johnnykhoueiry93/roommatee-nextjs-application/README.md

 --------------------------------------------------------------------
 step 1: import { logFrontendActivityToBackend } from '../../utils/apiUtils'
 Step 2: let message = 'whatever you want to send';
-Step 3: logFrontendActivityToBackend( message, userInfo)
+Step 3: logFrontendActivityToBackend( message, userInfo);

 # How to use the frontend static labels and messages